Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have shown strong potential in robotic task planning due to their reasoning capabilities and cross-task generalization~\citep{pmlr-v205-huang23c, pmlr-v162-huang22a, Wang2024-fg, li2023interactive, Zhao2023-wn}.
-However, like other learning-based methods, LLMs often suffer from stochastic outputs and error accumulation over long-horizon tasks, leading to failure in verifying action feasibility, state tracking, and dependency verification.
-To resolve these issues, researchers have combined LLMs with symbolic search-based algorithms for better long-horizon planning performance~\citep{Meng2024-ij, Hu2023-rb, Liu2023-op}.
-More recently, LLMs have been used to automatically infer planning domains, which, once combined with tree search, yield task-specific planners~\citep{Oswald2024-vz, Byrnes2024-yp, NEURIPS2023_f9f54762, han2024interpret, Huang2025-ue}.
-While effective, the domain-inference approaches mainly treat planning domains as mere search utilities, overlooking their potential to serve as generative engines of scalable, verifiable training data~\citep{pmlr-v229-dalal23a, Khodeir2023-xs}.
+However, LLM-based planners often suffer from stochastic outputs and error accumulation over long-horizon tasks, leading to failures.
+To address these issues, prior work has combined LLMs with symbolic search-based algorithms to improve long-horizon planning robustness~\citep{Meng2024-ij, Hu2023-rb, Liu2023-op}.
+More recently, LLMs have been used to automatically infer planning domains~\citep{Oswald2024-vz, Byrnes2024-yp, NEURIPS2023_f9f54762, han2024interpret, Huang2025-ue}.
+While effective, these approaches primarily treat inferred planning domains as search utilities, overlooking their potential as scalable sources of reasoning supervision and structured feedback for reinforcement learning (RL)~\citep{pmlr-v229-dalal23a, Khodeir2023-xs}.
+As a result, symbolic planning remains largely external to the learned model, resulting in brittleness when faced with imperfect logical states and perceptual noise.
+This limitation motivates learning-based planners that internalize symbolic planning structure and exhibit resistance to imperfect or noisy logical state representations.

-In parallel, reasoning-focused LLMs have advanced significantly through chain-of-thought (CoT) training, where models learn to decompose complex problems into multi-step reasoning traces~\citep{wei2022cot, cobbe2021training, zelikman2022star}, yet CoT training usually relies on large, manually curated datasets, which are costly to construct, especially for robotics.
-A promising alternative is to leverage symbolic structures for scalable data production~\citep{pmlr-v229-dalal23a}.
-However, while prior research has extensively studied language-to-symbol transformation for robotic planning~\citep{pan2023logiclm, han-etal-2024-folio, tafjord2021proofwriter}, the reverse process, symbol-to-language transformation, remains underexplored for model training\cite{wang-etal-2025-leveraging}.
-This gap raises an important question: can LLMs bootstrap their own planning ability by aligning symbolic plans with natural-language reasoning to internalize planning ability?

-We propose \textsc{Plan2Evolve}, a self-evolving framework that reinterprets LLM-generated planning domains as knowledge sources for data generation.
-Given diverse tasks, the base model first self-generates planning domains that produce problem–plan pairs.
-These symbolic plans are then explained by the same model in natural language, resulting in long CoT trajectories aligned with formal planning semantics.
-Together, these outputs form a unified dataset that extends beyond the intrinsic planning capability of the base model, enabling supervised fine-tuning (SFT) to internalize and enhance its planning performance.
-Our contributions are: